Bridge Loans: What They Are And How They Work In Real Estate

-It can also allow you to make a 20% down payment, which is known as a “piggyback loan,” a type of bridge loan specifically used to avoid private mortgage insurance (PMI).
+It can also allow you to make a 20% down payment, which is known as a piggyback loan, which can help you avoid private mortgage insurance (PMI).
 This insurance is required if you haven’t put at least 20% down as a down payment and it elevates your mortgage payment.
 That’s why some homeowners prefer to avoid it with a bridge loan.

 How Much Can You Borrow On A Bridge Loan?